pengchao2022/aws-mern-ec2-project/README.md

 # AWS-MERN-DOCKER-EC2

-This demo i will use MERN(mongodb,express, react,node.js) to make one user register website Written by pengchao ma in Xi'an
+This demo i will use MERN(mongodb,express, react,node.js) to make one user register website.
+Written by pengchao ma in Xi'an

 ## Features

-- Frontend-client, Dockfile to package an image
+- Frontend-client, Dockerfile to package an image
 - Backend-server, Dockerfile to package an image
 - Database, use mongodb:7.0 image